Awards ceremony: Modern ceremonies

-American media awards
+American and British awards

-The major American media awards have evolved into major prime-time television ceremonies, but had small beginnings.
+The major American awards have evolved into major prime-time television ceremonies, but had small beginnings.
 The first awards by the Academy of Motion Picture Arts and Sciences were held in 1929 at the Hollywood Roosevelt Hotel three months after the winners had been announced.
 The Oscar statuettes for best movie, best actress and best actor were given out in a 15-minute ceremony.
 The Golden Globe Awards were founded in 1944 by eight journalists who had formed the Hollywood Foreign Correspondents Association.
 They arranged for a luncheon at 20th Century Fox where scrolls were given for best picture, best actress and best actor.
 The Tony Awards for theatrical plays and musicals were first presented at the Waldorf Astoria New York in 1947.
 The Academy of Television Arts & Sciences presented the first Emmy Awards at the Hollywood Athletic Club in 1949.
 The first Grammy Awards were given by the National Academy of Recording Arts and Sciences in 1958, with Volare winning the Best Single award.
 The first MTV Video Music Awards were presented in 1984.
 The first Nickelodeon Kids' Choice Awards were presented in 1988.
 The Game Awards, an award show dedicated to the video game industry, has been livestreamed on YouTube and Twitch annually since its inception in 2014.
 Another annual awards show for the video game industry, the D.I.C.E.
 Awards presented by the Academy of Interactive Arts & Sciences, is livestreamed on the video game website IGN (and sometimes GameSpot) every February since 2012.

-Major English-language entertainment awards ceremonies in January/February/March/April of each year now include the Jeopardy Class Of, Academy Awards, American Cinema Editors, American Society of Cinematographers, Art Directors Guild, British Academy of Film and Television Arts, Costume Designers Guild, Critics Choice, Directors Guild of America Awards, Grammy Awards, Independent Spirit Awards, New York Film Critics Circle, Nickelodeon Kids' Choice Awards, Producers Guild of America Awards, Screen Actors Guild Awards, D.I.C.E.
+Major English-language entertainment awards ceremonies in January/February/March/April of each year include the: Academy Awards, American Cinema Editors, American Society of Cinematographers, Art Directors Guild, British Academy of Film and Television Arts, Costume Designers Guild, Critics Choice, Directors Guild of America Awards, Grammy Awards, Independent Spirit Awards, New York Film Critics Circle, Nickelodeon Kids' Choice Awards, Producers Guild of America Awards, Screen Actors Guild Awards, D.I.C.E.
 Awards, and Writers Guild of America Awards.
 The Game Awards are livestreamed in December of each year.

+In the United Kingdom, there are several British awards including the Brit Awards, the National Television Awards, the British Soap Awards, the British Academy Film Awards, the British Academy Television Awards, the British Academy Games Awards, the Laurence Olivier Awards and the BBC Sports Personality of the Year Award.